We use cookies to understand how people use Depot.

 The "Depot Managed Runners" GitHub app must have permission to see your repo.
 You can confirm your app is active in the organization settings under GitHub Actions Runners

-Jobs showing as long-running in the dashboard
+Jobs appear as long-running in the dashboard

 How to resolve